4 Reasons Why Website Speed Matters

 I can fix your slow website speed

-I have been obsessed with site speed for many years, you may have noticed LaraP.Digital is very fast and that’s not by accident 🙂
+I have been obsessed with site speed for years; you may have noticed LaraP.Digital is high-speed, and that’s not by accident :)

 Whilst you can use your marketing budget on paid advertisements and spend all day every day on social media, that can be an expensive, time-consuming route that does not necessarily bring the kind of web traffic you desire.

-There are countless marketing tactics and strategies out there all claiming to give you overnight success but it’s all BS.
+There are countless marketing tactics and strategies, all claiming to give you overnight success, but it’s all BS.
 These “gurus” are trying to sell you into the dream that digital space is easy.
 It’s not!
 It takes a lot of hard work.

 With a WordPress VIP Intensive, I can audit your website and optimise it to get your website speed to where you would like it to be.